coverclock/com-diag-codex/README.md

 # Applications

-I have written two applications included in this repo that are named for the sub-projects that they support in other repositories.
+I have written applications included in this repo, two of which are named for the sub-projects that they support in other repositories.
 These applications are in the ```app``` directory.

+* Codextool reads from an SSL connection and writes to stdout, and reads from stdin and writes to an SSL connection.

 * Stagecoach supports GNSS rovers and a GNSS base station communicating with an RTK router (all of these are part of the Hazer project).